Your NAS is full to the brim with data. What are your options?

 Once converted from a sophisticated RAID controller to a plain and simple Host Bus Adapter (HBA), an enterprise-grade board like the LSI 9211-8i is near-perfect for the job of managing the disks of a home/small business server.
-It has the performance you need and it’s cheap—you can find one on a well-known auction site for under £50.
+It has the performance you need and it's cheap---you can find one on eBay for under £50.

-In part 1 we saw that OpenZFS arrays formatted as RAID-Z2 devote two disks to parity data.
-This means that any two disks in the array can fail before data is lost; fortunately, I’ve never had to put this to the test.
+In part 1 we saw that OpenZFS arrays formatted as RAID-Z2 devote the equivalent of two disks to parity data.
+This means that any two disks in the array can fail before data is lost; fortunately, I've never had to put this to the test.

 "Visibly" thanks to SMART.

 SMART (or more strictly S.M.A.R.T) stands for Self-monitoring, Analysis and Reporting Technology.
 It can anticipate and report physical failure, even while the drive is still faithfully delivering and storing your data.
 There are built-in error correction methods and SMART keeps a count of how often they need to be used.
 Temperature and vibration also offer clues.
 SMART stores all these data and draws conclusions about the state of your drive that it can pass it on to you when you ask for it.